 Question: I just discovered through Equifax that there appear to have been a credit and a charge account opened in my name, not by myself.
 Whoever ordered them, luckily, must not have been able to activate them though so there is no history over the last four years, but they have been closed by the creditors and are appearing as negative accounts.
 There are also two addresses listed at which I never lived.
 To dispute these two accounts and report the wrong addresses, should I write directly to the credit companies, or Equifax, or both?
 Thank you!

-Answer: First, let me rant just a little bit.
+First, let me rant just a little bit.
 Please start monitoring your credit reports several times a year.
-Identity theft continues to rise partly because consumers are unaware it is happening.
+Identity theft continues to rise partly because consumers are unaware it’s happening.
 Monitoring your credit on a regular basis can prevent the horrific damage sometimes caused by identity theft.
-Consider yourself lucky it was not worse.
+Consider yourself lucky it wasn’t worse.

 I think you should approach the issue on three levels (the creditor, the FTC and the credit reporting agencies) because even though the accounts were never activated following normal identity theft procedures will get the information removed.